Home

 Based around the Dye brothers, Graham and Steven, they sat firmly in the 'classy early '80s pop/rock' camp, not obviously any less potentially commercial than many others and a lot more than some.
 Nonetheless, two obscure singles are their sole legacy, until/if that lost album should ever surface.
 First release 101 Dam-Nations is my personal favourite of their four tracks, its breezy, upbeat feel reminiscent of an updated 10cc, say, while Eyes Of Ice is more 'McCartney plays Floyd', though decent enough for all that.

 Mellotron?
 Surprisingly, yes, with distant strings (clearly audible at the end) on the heavily McCartneyesque b-side What Is This Thing, with polyphonic cellos on Eyes Of Ice, but nothing you can't live without, frankly.
-I'm not sure who would actually buy it 35 years on, but it would be nice if that album, Scarlet Skies, finally gained a release. who knows, there might actually be a bit more Mellotron on it.
+I'm not sure who would actually buy it thirty-five years on, but it would be nice if that album, Scarlet Skies (they'd even given it a title!), finally gained a release.
+Who knows, there might actually be a bit more Mellotron on it.

 Scars on Broadway (US) see: Samples etc.